 The Meeting of the Parties to ACCOBAMS and the Scientific Committee have addressed the issue of underwater noise pollution almost since the inception of the Agreement (see Annex 2 Conservation Plan attached to the Agreement text).
 From the very beginning, with the adoption of Resolution 2.14 on the Assessment and Impact Assessment of Man-Made Noise, Parties addressed this specific pollutant and have since developed one of the most important sets of measures to monitor and mitigate the impacts of ocean noise on cetaceans (see Appendix A).
 In 2010 Parties adopted Resolution 4.17 "Guidelines to address the impacts of anthropogenic noise on cetaceans in the ACCOBAMS area" which included detailed guidelines to address the impact of noise generating activities.
-In 2013 a species-specific Resolution 5.13 was adopted calling for stricter protection of the Cuvier's beaked whale population in the Mediterranean Sea mainly in response to the impacts of underwater noise causing atypical mass strandings.
-In its most recent resolution relating to anthropogenic noise, ACCOBAMS Parties adopted a slightly amended version of the guidelines to address the impact of anthropogenic noise on cetaceans in the Agreement Area at its 7th Meeting in 2019, providing both general standards and noise-source specific ones, as well as recognising the vulnerability of cetaceans to noise disturbances.
-The ACCOBAMS Programme of Work for the Triennium 2020-2022 addresses underwater noise pollution through a variety of Conservation Actions (CA), the most relevant of which is CA 2b.
-The current Programme of Work includes the revision and completion of impulsive noise hotspots maps of the ACCOBAMS Area, and the support of certain projects as relates to monitoring and assessment (e.g., QuietMed, QuietMed2 and QuietSeas).
+In 2013 a species-specific Resolution 5.13 was adopted calling for stricter protection of the Cuvier's beaked whale (Ziphius cavirostris)